Last Updated on May 8, 2023 by Lori Walker

 Stored almond bark at room temperature has a shelf life of 5 days.
 Store it properly and keep it in a container or plastic wrap to prevent air from getting in and out.

 Refrigerated and, at the same time, well-packed almond barks can last for 2 to 3 weeks.
-However, it is recommended to use it within 2 weeks before it starts to change in texture.
+It is recommended to use it within 2 weeks before it starts to change in texture.
 But how long will almond butter last when refrigerated?

 Almond bark lasts for about 6 months in the freezer.
 However, before freezing almond bark, make sure to crack it into pieces, as it won’t be easy to break once it’s frozen.